Millowise01/Millo-s-Recipe-App/README.md

 # Millo's Cuisine Explorer

-A full-stack web application for discovering and exploring authentic recipes from various African and intercontinental cuisines.
-Built with Node.js, Express.js, and vanilla JavaScript.
+A web application for discovering and exploring authentic recipes from various African and intercontinental cuisines.
+Built with Node.js, Express.js, and vanilla JavaScript with Docker containerization and load balancing.

 ## Purpose